oliverjam/learn-promises/README.md

 This is because `setTimeout` always gets pushed to the back of the queue—the specified wait time just tells JS the _minimum time_ that has to pass before that code is allowed to run.

+## Callbacks

+We can use callbacks (functions passed as arguments to other functions) to access async values or run our code once some async task completes.
+In fact the first argument to `setTimeout` above is a callback.
+We pass a function which `setTimeout` runs once it the timeout has finished.

+Callbacks can be fiddly to deal with, and you may end up with very nested function calls if you have to chain lots of async stuff.
+Promises can help us manage this.

 ## Promises

 Promises allow us to represent the _eventual completion_ of async code.
 For example when we fetch some data from a server we will receive a _promise_ that will eventually represent the server's response (when the request completes).